 Rewrite of option and post metadata handling

-Every post in WordPress has metadata, and our WordPress SEO plugin adds more metadata to that: from indexation settings, to meta descriptions and titles.
-We used to store those in a manner that was not as efficient as we wanted it to be, so Juliette, who became a committer in WordPress SEO a few months ago, rewrote the entire logic.
-This fixes a ton of the bugs we’d encountered over the years but also, and more importantly, makes us use the database a whole lot less.
+Every post in WordPress has metadata, and our WordPress SEO plugin adds more metadata to that.
+From indexing settings to meta descriptions and titles.
+We used to store those in a manner that was not as efficient as we wanted it to be.
+So Juliette, who became a committer in WordPress SEO a few months ago, rewrote the entire logic.
+This fixes a ton of bugs we’d encountered over the years but, more importantly, makes us use the database a whole lot less.

 That’s a 20 to 30% performance increase.
-Granted, Pippin had been suffering from a particular bug in WordPress SEO that most of you probably won’t have been hit by, but this shows a tremendous improvement was made.
+Granted, Pippin was suffering from a bug in WordPress SEO that most of you probably have not been hit by.
+But this shows a tremendous improvement was made.

 New bulk editor